-The research scholars program will be held concurrently and as part of the overall summer program.
+The Summer Scholars program will be held concurrently and as part of the overall summer program.
 It will run for two weeks, June 11-22, 2018.
-The research scholars will be invited to apply and participate based on their application to Western Carolina and overall academic profile.
-Research scholars will be new, incoming WCU first-year students in the fall 2018 semester.
+The Summer Scholars will be invited to apply and participate based on their application to Western Carolina and overall academic profile.
+Summer scholars will be new, incoming WCU first-year students in the fall 2018 semester.

 Summer scholars will make preferences about their participating research groups at the time of their application; and the faculty members will help assign the scholars to the existing teams based on academic interests and student preference.